About the Founding Director

 Bilal Y. Saab

 Bilal Y. Saab is a political-military analyst on the Middle East and U.S. policy toward the region.
 He specializes in the Levant and the Gulf and focuses on security cooperation between the United States and its regional partners, and national security and defense processes in Arab partner countries.
-He is currently completing a book, titled Rebuilding Arab Defense: U.S. Security Cooperation in the Middle East, to be published by Lynne Rienner Publishers in 2022.
+He is the author of Rebuilding Arab Defense: U.S. Security Cooperation in the Middle East (Boulder, CO: Lynne Rienner Publishers, May 2022)

-At the Middle East Institute, Saab is Senior Fellow and Founding Director of the Defense and Security Program.
-Prior to MEI, Saab served as Senior Advisor for Security Cooperation (SC) in the Pentagon’s Office of the Under Secretary of Defense for Policy, with responsibilities for U.S. Central Command (CENTCOM).
-In his capacity as the Department of Defense’s lead on security cooperation in the broader Middle East, Saab supported the Under Secretary of Defense for Policy's responsibility for SC oversight by leading prioritization and strategic integration of SC resources and activities for the USCENTCOM Area of Responsibility.
+At the Middle East Institute (MEI), Saab is currently Senior Fellow and Director of the Defense and Security Program.
+In addition, he is an Independent Contractor with Booz Allen Hamilton, providing advisory services on defense transformation and management in the Middle East, as well as an Adjunct Assistant Professor at Georgetown University’s Security Studies Program in the School of Foreign Service, teaching graduate courses on U.S. defense policy in the Middle East and international security studies.
+Prior to MEI, Saab served as Senior Advisor for Security Cooperation (SC) in the Pentagon’s Office of the Under Secretary of Defense for Policy, with oversight responsibilities for U.S. Central Command (CENTCOM).
+In his capacity as the Department of Defense’s lead on security cooperation in the broader Middle East, Saab supported the Under Secretary of Defense for Policy’s responsibility for SC oversight by leading prioritization and strategic integration of SC resources and activities for the USCENTCOM Area of Responsibility.

 Saeid A. Alzahrani

 About the Program

 The Defense and Security program focuses on four lines of effort: